• Home

 A second component of this effort is the encouragement of a larger and more diverse cohort of doctoral students in Archival Studies.
 The Emerging Archival Scholars Program (2011-2015) provides scholarships to attend AERI as well as additional mentoring and research opportunities for minority students at the undergraduate and graduate levels who are considering undertaking doctoral education focusing in Archival Studies.
 The Archival Education and Research (AER) Doctoral Fellows comprise two cohorts (2009 and 2010) of doctoral students who have been awarded 4-year fellowships to undertake a doctoral program focusing on Archival Studies at one of the eight participating colleges or universities through competitive 4-year Fellowships.

-The fifth AERI will take place at University of Texas, Austin in 2013.
-Doctoral and faculty applications are no longer being accepted; deadline to apply was February 3, 2013.
-Undergraduate and graduate applications for the Emerging Archival Scholars Program are no longer being accepted; deadline was April 8, 2013.
-Search the site to learn more about this project, the partnering institutions, and about AERI 2009 (UCLA), AERI 2010 (University of Michigan), AERI 2011 (Simmons College), and AERI
+The sixth AERI will take place at University of Pittsburgh.
+Please check AERI 2014 to learn about the upcoming program.
+Search the site to learn more about this project, the partnering institutions, and about AERI 2009 (UCLA), AERI 2010 (University of Michigan), AERI 2011 (Simmons College), AERI

 The Building the Future of Archival Education and Research Initiative is funded by two 4-year grants from the Institute of Museum and Library Services - Laura Bush 21st Century Librarian Program.